Sales negotiation techniques to close more deals

 Tips for successful implementation

-To apply Win-Win negotiation effectively, thorough preparation and transparent communication are essential.
+To apply win-win negotiation effectively, thorough preparation and transparent communication are essential.

 2. BATNA (Best Alternative to a Negotiated Agreement)

 The concept of BATNA (Best Alternative to a Negotiated Agreement) is one of the most powerful sales negotiation techniques.
-Developed in the Harvard Negotiation Project by Roger Fisher and William Ury, it is not a tactic used during the conversation, but a preparation tool that defines your negotiation power.
+Developed in the Harvard Negotiation Project by Roger Fisher and William Ury, it is not a tactic to use during the conversation, but a preparation tool that defines your negotiation power.
 Your BATNA is simply the best course of action you can take if the current negotiation fails.

 When and why to use this technique